antoinezanardi/dev-stamp/README.md

 pnpm add -D dev-stamp
 ```

-If you want to use **Dev Stamp** in a browser environment, you can include it via a `<script type="module">` tag which is supported by all modern browsers :
+If you want to use **Dev Stamp** in a browser environment, you can include it via a `<script type="module">` tag, which is supported by all modern browsers:

 ```html
 <script type="module">